chowbea-axios

 api.config.toml

-Both $VAR_NAME and ${VAR_NAME} syntax are supported:
+Both $VAR_NAME and ${VAR_NAME} syntax are supported.

 Framework-Specific Examples